 WiFi and cell service – with the proper equipment – provide excellent internet if close enough to the hotspot / shore.
 But once out of the hot spot range, and cruising 10 miles or beyond from shore, your only option for internet is satellite.

 The satellite dish itself will cost no less than $1,500, and can go up to as high as $50,000.
 Monthly costs can be quite high as well.
-Premium marine internet, but comes at price.
+Premium boat internet, but comes at price.
 For more information on marine satellite and pricing, this is a helpful article.

 To give you a rough estimate on the cost of the equipment and monthly charge for service, please see the table below.
 We carry KVH, Intellian and Iridum dishes, so if interested in adding satellite internet service to your boat or yacht, please contact us or chat with us below for best pricing.